Richard Cholmondeley: Legacy

 Cholmeley became very wealthy by inheritance and shrewd property investments.
 At the time of his death, he held extensive estates in Northumberland, Cumberland, Yorkshire, Cambridgeshire, Essex, Middlesex, Kent and Calais, along with several properties in London.
-By his will dated 26 December 1521, he left the bulk of his estate to his widow Elizabeth (nee Pennington), with bequests to his only issue, his illegitimate son, named Roger.
+By his will dated 26 December 1521, he left the bulk of his estate to his widow, Elizabeth (nee Pennington), with bequests to his only issue, his illegitimate son, named Roger.
 Cholmeley willed specific items of value to his younger brother, also named Roger.

 Cholmeley's widow, Elizabeth, later married her third husband, Sir William Gascoigne of Cardington, Bedfordshire (her first husband was Sir Walter Strickland of Sizergh).
 She died in 1546.
 His illegitimate son, Roger Cholmeley, enrolled at Lincoln's Inn to study law in 1506, eventually becoming Recorder of the City of London (from 1535 to 1545), a member of parliament and Chief Baron of the Exchequer (from 1545).
 He was knighted in 1534.
 In May 1552, he was appointed as Chief Justice of the King's Bench.
 He was Lord Chief Justice for only a year because Queen Mary I would not reappoint him.
 Also in 1552, he was imprisoned for six weeks in the Tower of London and fined for signing Lady Jane Grey's instrument of succession as Queen.
 He returned to work as a barrister and was a member of parliament for Middlesex in the early 1550s.
 Roger died in 1565, survived by two daughters.
-He is possibly best remembered for his endowment to found a free grammar school, Highgate School, at London.
+He is possibly best remembered for his endowment to found a free grammar school, Highgate School, in London.

 Cholmeley's brother, Roger, had a son whom he named Richard, whose descendants are the Cholmeleys of Roxby, Bramston and Whitby.
-This is the line of the current 7th Baronet, Sir Frederick Sebastian Cholmeley of Easton Hall, Grantham, Lincolnshire.
+This is the line of the baronets of Easton in Grantham, Lincolnshire.
 Cholmeley's cousin, Richard Cholmondeley of Cholmondeley, Cheshire, was married to Elizabeth Brereton of Malpas, whose brother, William Brereton, was executed in 1536 on suspicion of being Anne Boleyn's lover.
 That branch of the family's descendants, beginning with Sir Hugh Cholmondeley, included the Marquesses and Earls of Cholmondeley.